 There are hundreds of products out there marketed toward shrinking large pores, but in order to find the best treatment, it’s important to understand what pores are, how they work, and what can be done to actually minimize them.

 You probably know they can get clogged, and it seems like almost everyone is on an endless quest to shrink them.
 But other than that, what do we really know about pores?

 What is a pore?

 Simply put, a pore is a teeny tiny opening in your skin — which is covered in thousands of them.
 Some are sweat pores, which help your body to regulate its temperature, but most are hair follicles, meaning they contain a tiny hair root and a sebaceous gland, which produces your body’s natural oil (or sebum).

 Pores play an incredibly important role in keeping our bodies healthy.
-They kind of work like a tunnel, allowing the body to deliver sebum from the sebaceous glands to the surface of the skin, where it works to moisturize and protect our largest organ — the skin itself.
-It “waterproofs” our skin essentially, making it so that too much water can’t enter or exit our skin, which keeps us from getting dehydrated or water logged.
+They work like a tunnel, allowing the body to deliver sebum from the sebaceous glands to the surface of the skin, where it works to moisturize and protect our largest organ — the skin itself.
+It “waterproofs” our skin essentially, preventing too much water from entering or exiting our skin, which keeps us from getting dehydrated or water logged.
 You might hate on your pores for being so visible, but don’t hate on them too much — they do a lot for you.

 Why do pores become visible?

 Everyone has lots of pores, but some peoples’ are more visible than others, especially around the nose, front part of the cheeks, and forehead.
 The size of our pores can be determined by three things: our age, where we’re at in our hormonal cycle, and our genes.